projectcapsule/capsule/docs/operator/use-cases/hostname-collision.md

 When a tenant owner creates an Ingress resource, Capsule will check the collision of hostname in the current ingress with all the hostnames already used, depending on the defined scope.

-For example, Alice, one of the tenant owner, creates an Ingress
+For example, Alice, one of the tenant owners, creates an Ingress

 ```yaml